-Approval of the 2001 Plan by stockholders of the Company is required by the Company's Board of Directors and is also a condition for qualifying Incentive Options as such under the Internal Revenue Code of 1986, as amended (the "Code").
-Stockholder approval also is one of the conditions of Rule 16b-3, a rule promulgated by the SEC that provides an exemption from the operation of the "short-swing profit" recovery provisions of Section 16(b) of the Exchange Act with respect to the acquisition of Options by the Company's officers and directors and the use of already owned common stock as full or partial payment of the exercise price of Options granted under the 2001 Plan.
+Approval of the 2002 Plan by stockholders of the Company is required by the Company's Board of Directors and is also a condition for qualifying Incentive Options as such under the Internal Revenue Code of 1986, as amended (the "Code"), and for allowing the Company to deduct certain performance-based compensation paid to its most highly compensated executives for federal income tax purposes.
+Stockholder approval also is one of the conditions of Rule 16b-3, a rule promulgated by the SEC that provides an exemption from the operation of the "short-swing profit" recovery provisions of Section 16(b) of the Exchange Act with respect to the acquisition of Options by the Company's officers and directors and the use of already owned common stock as full or partial payment for the exercise price of options granted under the 2002 Plan.